-There are four evaluation criteria used to score the grant applications.
+There are three evaluation criteria used to score the grant applications.
 Each criterion carries a maximum number of points for a total possible score of 100.
-Please see the rubric for more information on specific areas you should consider when evaluating the applications using the four evaluation criteria.
-The four criteria are:
+Please see the rubric for more information on specific areas you should consider when evaluating the applications using the three evaluation criteria.
+The three criteria are:

-1. Excellence (up to 40 points)
+1. Quality of Offerings (up to 35 points)

-Applicants must demonstrate excellence and innovation in all aspects of the proposal.
+Applicants must demonstrate quality of offerings in all aspects of the proposal.
 You will consider the following application information: